vdfink2014/AI-class/README.md

 # ai-class-python
 This class for python lets you do anything with AI.
 It uses Hugging Face to explore AI
 # Documentation
-To use this Class, you need to install huggingface_hub and deep_translator by typing "pip install huggingface_hub deep_translator" in the powershell.
+To use this Class, you need to install huggingface_hub by typing "pip install huggingface_hub deep_translator" in the powershell.
 Insert the class by typing "from main import AI".
 If you want, you can change the file's name.
 But not, you need to type "from {your_file_name} import AI"
 After that, you will need to set AI.token, AI.model_C, AI.model_SD.